 - The effect on the business should the restraint be overturned, for example does the employee have skills in a niche market which, if utilised by a competitor could have a significant effect on profitability?

 If you have a restraint of trade provision in your contract that you wish to seek advice on, or if you are an employer hoping to impose a restraint of trade provision, we recommend that you contact our office and arrange an appointment to see one of Competition & Trade Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing of our branches please see our "Locations" tab.
+For a complete listing of our offices, please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.